-Climate change is a critical part of the Sac Metro Air District vision of clean, carbon free air for all.
+Climate change is a critical part of the Sac Metro Air District vision of clean air and a low-carbon future for all.
 Adopted in 2006, the Sac Metro Air District Climate Change Protection Program provides outreach and education, data analysis and research, and support for local, regional, state, and federal initiatives to address climate change.
 Efforts focus on both reducing greenhouse gas emissions as well as helping the Sacramento region to prepare for the effects of climate change.

 Utilities are a significant cost burden for low-income families.
 Energy efficiency retrofits can help families save on their energy bills and enjoy a more comfortable living environment while reducing energy use and greenhouse gas emissions.
 We are working with Rebuilding Together Sacramento and the Sacramento Association of REALTORS to provide Tier 1 energy-efficiency retrofits to low-income homeowners, often elderly residents who are among the most at risk to climate change.